 |“Justice consists not in being neutral between right and wrong, but in finding out the right and upholding it, wherever found, against the wrong.” -- Theodore Roosevelt|

 Denver Breach of Contract Lawyer

 Suffering from a breach of contract or being accused of breach a contract?
 Let the contract law experts at Hansen Law Firm help.
-Breach of contract attorney Nick Hansen has the know how and experience required to resolve matters that involve breach of contract quickly, and he is passionate to provide only the best legal services for his clients.
+Breach of contract attorney Nick Hansen has the know-how and experience required to resolve matters that involve a breach of contract quickly, and he is passionate to provide only the best legal services for his clients.

 Nick Hansen has had success in breach of contract related cases involving contracts of almost every type and nature.

 What Is a Breach of Contract?

 A breach of contract is easy to identify.
 What might not be so easy, is determining whether the breach of contract is something that is worth pursuing legally.
 Determining whether you should take legal action requires you to assess if the breach was material and caused damage.

 As a result of the Restatement (Second) of Contracts from the American Law Institute, there are several factors that must be taken into consideration to determine whether a failure constitutes a breach: